DonMVB/aws/AWS_Assoc_SAA_C02.md

 - DynamoDB is stored via SSD which is why it is fast.
 - It is spread across 3 geographically distinct data centers.
 - The default consistency model is Eventually Consistent Reads, but there are also Strongly Consistent Reads.
 - The difference between the two consistency models is the one second rule.
-With Eventual Consistent Reads, all copies of data are usually reached within one second.
+  - With Eventual Consistent Reads, all copies of data are usually reached within one second.
 A repeated read after a short period of time should return the updated data.
-However, if you need to read updated data within or less than a second and this needs to be a guarantee, then strongly consistent reads are your best bet.
+  - However, if you need to read updated data within or less than a second and this needs to be a guarantee, then strongly consistent reads are your best bet.
-- If you face a scenario that requires the schema, or the structure of your data, to change frequently, then you have to pick a database which provides a non-rigid and flexible way of adding or removing new types of data.
-This is a classic example of choosing between a relational database and non-relational (NoSQL) database.
-In this scenario, pick DynamoDB.
+- If you face a scenario that requires the schema to change frequently, then you have to pick a database which provides a non-rigid and flexible way of adding or removing new types of data -> DynamoDB.
+SQL DB's don't easily support schema changes.
 - A relational database system does not scale well for the following reasons:
   - It normalizes data and stores it on multiple tables that require multiple queries to write to disk.
   - It generally incurs the performance costs of an ACID-compliant transaction system.